 Today’s senior citizens are some of the most independent in history, and many choose to live at home as they get older.

-Every year thousands of aging citizens fall or are poisoned at home.
+Every year, thousands of ageing citizens fall or are poisoned at home.

 Those who live alone are often unable to reach a phone and get help.
 Seniors can also be in danger due to choking, fire, and smoke.